ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 OVHcloud's vRack technology enables organizations to connect servers across different locations as if they were located within the same data center.
 On the other hand, services like Additional IPv6 are regional, which means their functionality is linked to a particular location.

 Below, an architecture is presented for learning purposes with two different regions and different Additional IPv6 blocks announced from each.
-Also, there is a host presented with IP addresses from both networks as well as suboptimal route example - a host in one region addressed with IPv6 address announced in another region:
+Also, there is a host presented with IP addresses from both networks as well as a suboptimal route example - a host in one region addressed with IPv6 address announced in another region:
 ![image](images/20240418-08.png)

-Please note that in such setups (with Additional IPv6 from more than single region) SLAAC **must be turned off in whole vRack** (as this may lead to unpredictable results and loosing connectivity randomly).
+Please note that in such setups (with Additional IPv6 from more than single region) SLAAC **must be turned off in the whole vRack** (as this may lead to unpredictable results and losing connectivity randomly).

 ### Benefits

-- **Enhanced Connectivity:** By leveraging a vRack network together with public IP blocks routed in multiple locations, businesses can ensure seamless communication around the globe, regardless of backend server physical location.
+- **Enhanced Connectivity:** By leveraging a vRack network together with public IP blocks routed in multiple locations, businesses can ensure seamless communication around the globe, regardless of backend server's physical locations.
-- **Move to cloud:** vRack technology can be a great enabler on early steps of "move-to-cloud" organizational strategy, unblocking some legacy applications that still require local network communication.
+- **Move to cloud:** vRack technology can be a great enabler of early steps toward a "move-to-cloud" organizational strategy, unblocking some legacy applications that still require local network communication.

 ### Risks and Considerations

 - **No SLAAC support in multi-location setups:** When there is more than one location acting in routing public IP traffic (both IPv4 and IPv6) into the same vRack, Stateless Address Autoconfiguration (SLAAC) **should not be used**.
 As an example of such situation, let's consider existing hosts using IPv4 addresses.
-Such hosts are becoming reconfigured automatically by SLAAC with IPv6 gateway setup from other region.
+Such hosts are becoming reconfigured automatically by SLAAC with IPv6 gateway set up from other region.
 Together with IPv6 prioritization over IPv4 by some Operating Systems this situation can lead to suboptimal routing or even total loss of connectivity for such hosts.

 ## Known Limitations